SomedudeX/mpeg-convert/README.md

 If you would like to launch this script from anywhere, you can add it to the path (duh)
 > [!NOTE]
 > The installation instructions are for systems running Unix-based systems (macOS/Linux), and has not been tested with Windows.

+Alternatively, you could always go to the [releases](https://github.com/SomedudeX/MPEG-Convert/releases) tab and find some install shell scripts there (linux/macos only).
+They are scripts written very hastefully, and are only meant to be a quick and dirty way of installing mpeg-convert and all of its dependencies.
+If you have some time to spare, definitely clone the repository, review the `requirements.txt`, review the `App/mpeg-convert.py` script, and then install and customize them to your liking.

 ## Troubleshooting